kailash-manasarovar/statement/docs/timeline/2025/may.md

 ### Fertility and pregnancy

-- A theme throughout the course was fertility and pregnancy; we even had a new born with us, Ruth.
+- A theme running throughout the course was fertility and pregnancy; we even had a nearly new born with us, Ruth.
 - She was gorgeous, her mother was older and single and very inspiring.
-- Another was was desperate to get pregnant, and struggling with that, but there was nothing abnormal about this things.
+- Another woman was desperate to get pregnant, and struggling with that - was she hoping to have an egg of mine too?
+Her husband did not appear to be her husband when she introduced Steve and I to him.
-- However, I was picking up strong signals about pregnancy from Mrs Wasserman particularly - but also from Steve and Mrs Wasserman's nephew Jonathan.
+- As well as this, I was picking up strong signals about pregnancy from Mrs Wasserman particularly - but also from Steve and Mrs Wasserman's nephew Jonathan.
 - Steve kept telling me how Jonathan has eight children; *eight Katharine, eight!*.
-- It was very clear the idea was an assisted pregnancy, mine specifically, and I started thinking cool, I could get pregnant and have children at my ripe old age, how miraculous and wonderful that would be!
+- It was very clear the idea was an assisted pregnancy, mine specifically, and I started thinking cool, I could get pregnant and have children at my ripe old age, and how miraculous and wonderful that would be!
+- The thought of surrogacy never crossed my mind while all this was being suggested to me.
 - One night at the Wall, Mrs Wasserman asks me what I think of Jonathan her nephew.
 - I say I think he's very nice.
 - She stops, then adds quickly that his wife is very nice too.